 Q: How many people usually attend (crowd outcome)?

-“Depends on the weather, and depends on the performer.
-Last year we had the Nitty Gritty Dirt Band, and they alone pulled in a little over 1200-1250.”
+“Depends on the weather, and depends on the performer.”
+Last year the Nitty Gritty Dirt Band alone pulled in a little over 1200.

 Q: Is there a particular weekend that will stand out from the rest?

 “They all stand out!
 That’s like asking a mom to pick her favorite child!
 They’re all going to be very unique and memorable – we’re looking forward to all the performers… The national historic landmark [Shrine Mont] – there aren’t too many of these places left, and that alone is worth the trip.
 The festival and the music are just a bonus!”